Balanced Family Medicine

 The critical care rotation is four weeks in length and takes place in either Bend, Oregon, or in Klamath Falls.
 The rotation includes procedural training and supplements the learning we already receive while caring for ICU patients on the inpatient medicine team.
 The emphasis is on cardiology and pulmonary medicine.
 This is a busy rotation for trauma and critical care, as the Bend hospital performs cardiothoracic surgery and neurosurgery.
 Residents are supervised by a team of pulmonologist/intensivists.
 Housing is provided in Bend.

 Frontier Medicine - 5 weeks

 This five-week rotation takes place in one of four small communities in Oregon—Burns, Enterprise, Lakeview, or John Day.
 Residents work in a practice with family physicians and experience not just rural, but frontier primary care first hand.
 The program provides housing and travel expenses.
-Residents have the opportunity to staff the ER, provide surgical maternity care, assist in surgery and work in the clinic as well.
+Residents have the opportunity to staff the ER, provide surgical maternity care, and work in the clinic as well.
 Rural primary care and scope of practice is a continuum and on this highly-rated rotations residents get to ask themselves, “How rural do I want to practice?”